thelaserguy/pytrade/readme.md

 #### Things ~~I'd like~~  I NEED to do ASAP:
+ - [x] Aggregate historical ~~& current stock data~~
- - [ ] Aggregate historical & current stock data
+ - [ ] Analyze current stock data
- - [ ] Analyze the data using traditional & statistical algorithms
+ - [x] Analyze the data using traditional & statistical algorithms
  - [ ] Graph & plot the actual vs predicted closing prices & other such data
  - [ ] Offer a risk assessment based on above data
  - [ ] Package all of the above & display it using Flask
+ - [ ] Use machine learning to make better predictions
 ---
 ### Maybe one day; just not today.
 ##### Gotta walk before you run, ammirite?